nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 - PriorityContainsKeywordsPredicate for priority keywords

 The keywords are stored in a `List<String>` that is passed into the constructor of the predicate so that the overridden `test` method from `Predicate<Assignment>` class can evaluate the keywords with the specific attribute of an assignment, being name, module code, deadline or priority, to return a boolean value.

-Given below is the class diagram of these Predicate classes:

------- CLASS DIAGRAM---------

 ##### FindCommandParser Class
 The `FindCommandParser` class implements `Parser<FindCommand>` and it is responsible for parsing input arguments with the `parse` method to create a new `FindCommand` object.
 It contains private methods which checks for the presence of multiple prefixes and invalid keywords, which will throw a `ParseException` if detected.